Krisha1703/Accredian-frontend/README.md

 - **Major & Niche Course Selection** 🎓: Dynamic course options based on the selected major.
 - **Form Validation** ✅: Input validation using **Zod** schema to ensure accurate data submission.
 - **Responsive UI** 📱: Built with **Tailwind CSS** and **Material UI** for a modern and responsive design.
+- **Error Handling** ⚠️: Comprehensive error handling for failed submissions, including validation feedback for users and clear alert messages, ensuring a smooth experience even when something goes wrong (e.g., "You cannot refer yourself" or "This course has already been referred to this person").
 - **API Integration** 🌐: Backend API built with **Express** and **Prisma ORM**, connected to **MySQL**.
 - **Deployment** 🚀: Frontend deployed on **Vercel** and Backend on **Render**.